-Turkish TV series, also known as Turkish dramas, have become a global success and conquered audiences all around the world from Vietnam to Mexico.
-Turkey is now second only to the U.S. globally as a television series exporter overtaking both Brazil and Mexico and reaching more than 700 million viewers in about 150 countries.
+Turkish TV dramas, also known as Turkish TV series, have taken the world by storm and conquered audiences all around the world from Vietnam to Mexico.
+Only in 2018, Turkish dramas were exported to about 150 countries generating a total revenue of USD 500 million, which is expected to double by 2023.
+Hence, Turkey is now second only to the U.S. globally as a television drama exporter overtaking both Brazil and Mexico.

-Several factors that make Turkish TV series distinct include high quality production, good looking and talented actors and actresses, and strong family-centered storyline with a high drama factor.
-Each episode runs about two hours and they are mostly filmed in historical beautiful districts of Istanbul.
+Several factors that make Turkish dramas distinct include high-quality productions, good looking and talented actors and actresses, and strong family-centered storylines with overflowing emotions – they are filled with romance, intrigue, and gangsters and viewers love the actor performances.
+Each episode usually runs for about two hours and they are mostly filmed in historical mansions in beautiful neighborhoods of Istanbul.

-The Turkish series craze expanded into the Balkans from the Middle East in 2005 hitting Greece first.
-Yabanci Damat (Foreign Groom), a love story between a Turkish girl and a Greek guy, was a huge success in 2005.
-Following the Foreign Groom, Binbir Gece (1001 Nights) was shown from October 2009 on and broke the record by drawing 1.1 million Greek viewers each day.
-Even during the opening game of of the World Cup in 2010, Binbir Gece captured 30.5 percent of viewers, overshadowing the game between France and Uruguay – the first time that a soap opera ever beating the ratings of a soccer match in Greece.
-These huge success stories of Yabanci Damat and Binbir Gece paved the way for new Turkish soap operas entering the Greek market: New Turkish soap operas Ask-i Memnu (Forbidden Love) and Gumus (Silver) started airing in Greek channels soon after.
+Following the footsteps of Yabancı Damat, Binbir Gece was the second Turkish drama aired in Greece and broke the record in the country by drawing 1.1 million Greek viewers each time.
+Even during the opening game of the World Cup in 2010, Binbir Gece captured 30.5 percent of the viewers, overshadowing the game between France and Uruguay – this was the first time that a TV drama beat the ratings of a soccer game in Greece.
+The success stories of Yabancı Damat and Binbir Gece inevitably paved the way for two new Turkish dramas, namely Aşk-ı Memnu (Forbidden Love) and Gümüş (Silver) to enter the Greek market soon after.

 Binbir Gece later became the Turkish TV drama industry’s first global hit and was aired in 80 countries.
 It took especially Latin America by storm to such an extent that many newborns were named after the Binbir Gece characters in the continent.